mattcbarrett/Detect-New-Apps-Intune/README.md

 # Why create this tool?

 I've found satisfying the CIS 18 Controls 2.3 "Address Unauthorized Software" and 2.4 "Utilize Automated Software Inventory Tools" to be a challenge at small or under-resourced shops.
 I wanted to create a solution using existing tools (Intune) that a small operations team with a limited budget can use to provide better visbility on what applications are being brought into the environment.

-If you've got > 100 computers you probably have better tools in place to do this.